Krásno (Sokolov District)

-Krásno (Schönfeld) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
+Krásno (until 1947 Schönfeld) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
 It has about 700 inhabitants.
 It is historically associated with tin mining.

+Etymology

+The former German name Schönfeld, which was also used in Czech, means 'beautiful field'.
+In this case, 'field' was probably a designation of the mining area.
+In 1947, the town was renamed from Schönfeld to its current name (from krásný = 'beautiful').

 Geography

 Krásno is located about 11 km southeast of Sokolov and 15 km southwest of Karlovy Vary.
 It lies in the Slavkov Forest.
 The highest point is the hill Špičák at 829 m above sea level.
 The Teplá River briefly crosses the eastern part of the municipal territory.

 History

-The first written mention of Krásno is in a book of Bartholomaeus Anglicus from 1241.
+The first written mention of Krásno (under the name Schönfeld) is in a book of Bartholomaeus Anglicus from 1241.
 In 1355, the village was promoted to a market town and obtained mining privileges.
 Tin mines were located in the area.
-In 1529, Krásno became a town and in 1547, it was promoted to a royal mining town by Emperor Ferdinand I. At the end of the 16th century, tin production declined and although it was renewed several times, it ended in the 19th century.
+In 1529, the settlement became a town and in 1547, it was promoted to a royal mining town by Emperor Ferdinand I. At the end of the 16th century, tin production declined and although it was renewed several times, it ended in the 19th century.
 Instead, porcelain production developed in the town.
 The large 1848 fire destroyed most of the town, including many monuments.

-After World War II, the German population was expelled and Krásno ceased to be a town.
+After World War II, the German-speaking population was expelled and Krásno ceased to be a town.
 Population decline and the declaration of a military area in the Slavkov Forest led to the degradation of the municipality.
 In the 20th century, tin, tungsten and uranium ores and feldspars were mined here.
 In 2007, the town status was restored.